 What do I wear to a yoga class?
 Just wear some comfortable loose fitting clothing that you can move easily in.
 The same clothes you might wear for workout at a gym will work perfectly – minus the shoes and socks.

 Where, exactly, are you?
-We have two locations, one in Bangor and one in Orono.
+We have four locations: Portland, Bangor, Brewer and Orono.
 Please refer to our “About” section above for directions and a map to each location.

 Why is yoga better than other forms of exercise?
 It’s not.
 Yoga as exercise is no better (or worse) than any other form of physical activity.
 The best exercise is the one you will do, whether that may be running, swimming – or, yoga.

 How does yoga differ from other forms of exercise?
 In the physical context, yoga tends to emphasize joint mobility and tissue elasticity, often coordinated and, with attention to, the breath.
 However, first and foremost, yoga is a method to develop an awareness of your capabilities, mind and body, and then unify those two.

 Will I be more flexible if I do yoga?
 Honestly, for most people, no. Genetics along with childhood activity (or non-activity) will have predetermined most of your body’s range-of-motion capability by the time you have exited adolescence.

 If I’m not going to get more flexible, why should I do yoga?
 Because, with complete certainty, if you don’t stretch, you will become less flexible.
 Yoga can teach you to systematically explore what your body’s real potential is (not some idealistic, skinny Yoga Journal cover model), fully explore that and then attempt to maintain that for the rest of your life.